*** Not for the faint-hearted. If you’d rather not know the ins and outs of running a business … Please click here to see a cute, very happy dog. ***

 #6: Worrying too much (deal with stuff as it happens and enjoy not being in control — worrying doesn’t change anything)

-#7: Rising to trolls (let them waste their energy)
+#7: Rising to negativity or trolls (let them waste their energy)

-#8: Preparing for too many negative outcomes (they likely won’t ever happen)
+#8: Preparing for too many negative outcomes (they may not ever happen)

 #9: Pressurizing myself to do better, no matter how well I’d already done (being proud of every achievement is essential, even small wins)